Calming Techniques Used During Non-Anesthetic DentalsMarch 4, 2021

 Calming techniques used for cats

-For cats, we use a similar technique to the baby swaddling technique we use with small dogs, but it’s not tight.
+For cat dental cleanings, we use a similar technique to the baby swaddling technique we use with small dogs, but it’s not tight.

 Our goal is to keep the wrapping a little loose while controlling the front legs and preventing cats from scratching during the dental cleaning.